Let’s look at taste for a minute. First the actual sense. Here’s a pop quiz.

 - Sour Apple Jolly Rancher ™

 I think the taste metaphor plays nicely into the discussion about beauty vs. attraction/sexual preferences.
-In our modern lives we’ve been sold a bill of goods that slim teenagers bodies are the height of beauty and desire.
+In our modern lives, we’ve been sold a bill of goods that slim teenager-like bodies are the height of beauty and desire.
 But, of course, we know it’s a trap.
 Right?
 You do agree that it’s a trap, right?